filecoin-project/filecoin-docs/content/en/storage-provider/basics/how-providing-storage-works/index.md

 ---
 title: "How providing storage works"
 description: "Discover the responsibilities and benefits of becoming a storage provider on the Filecoin network.
 Make deals, store data, and earn Filecoin."
+lead: "In most blockchain protocols, _miners_ are the participants on the network that do the work necessary to advance the blockchain and maintain its validity.
+In Filecoin, instead of miners contributing computational power, _providers_ contribute important utilities such as storage capacity and data retrieval.
+Providers make deals with clients to store and retrieve data and receive FIL, the Filecoin cryptocurrency, in return.
+This page describes how providing storage works."
 draft: false
 images: []
 type: docs